paulhibbitts/cmpt-363/docs/221/readings.md

 <div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://medium.muz.li/the-art-of-emotion-normans-3-levels-of-emotional-design-88a1fb495b1d">The Art of Emotion — Norman’s 3 Levels of Emotional Design</a></div>

 ## Week 2
-### What is the practice of multi-device interaction design?
+### What is the practice of mobile and multi-device interaction design?
 **Interaction design: a guide for beginners (1 of 3 for Week 2)**
 <div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://uxplanet.org/interaction-design-a-guide-for-beginners-32ff2364b53f">Interaction design: a guide for beginners</a></div>